 What services does the City provide to move people out of homelessness?

-The City of Berkeley is creating a Housing Crisis Resolution Center (HCRC) to help homeless people and those on the brink of homelessness by conducting intake, triage, assessment, prioritization, and matching to housing in one centralized system.
+The City of Berkeley has created a Housing Crisis Resolution Center (HCRC) to help homeless people and those on the brink of homelessness by conducting intake, triage, assessment, prioritization, and matching to housing in one centralized system.
 Read more about the HCRC here, and read the rationale for the HCRC here.
+In June 2018, the City will also open its Pathways Center.

 To access a comprehensive list of homeless services in Berkeley, go here.